nsg-ethz/NetPowerBench/devices/README.md

 ### enable

-This command should enable a port.
-When generating the configuration command, this command will be used for each port that should be enabled.
+This command should enable the interface `INTERFACE_LABEL`.
+When generating the configuration command, this command will be used for each interface that should be enabled. `INTERFACE_LABEL` will be replaced by the actual interface label.

-Note that if a port needs manual speed configuration, this should be included in this command.
+Note that if an interface needs manual speed configuration, this should be included in this command.

 ### disable

-This command should disable an interface.
+This command should disable the interface `INTERFACE_LABEL`.

 ### snake-test